lsa-mis/Gnosis_ArtSurvey/README.md

 # README #

-### LSA Art Survey ###
+### ArtSurvey ###

-* objective: Collect as much data about the art work that is located within the College of LSA
+* objective: For cataloging collections of things
 * v1.0

 ### Requires ###

-* Support/configArtSurvey.php located in a secure directory outside of the webroot
+* configArtSurvey.php located in a secure directory outside of the webroot
-* Support/basicLib.php located in a secure directory outside of the webroot
+* basicLib.php located in a secure directory outside of the webroot

 * Database is MYSQL
 * How to run tests